ealtili/Blog/.stackedit-trash/IdentityFederation.md.md

 So an AWS account contains users which you log in with and resources which you provision inside of that account.

-The email address that you provide when creating an AWS account

-is used to create a
-special type of identity

-within the AWS account

-which is known as the account root user.
+The email address that you provide when creating an AWS account is used to create a special type of identity within the AWS account known as the account root user.

-So every AWS account has
-an account root user.
+Every AWS account has an account root user.

 So the root user of that AWS account.